Richard Hatch (Survivor contestant): Acquittals and convictions

 Hatch was convicted in a county district court in September 2001 with domestic assault charge one month after his former partner Glenn Boyanowski accused him of assault.
 Hatch said that the assault started when Boyanowski trespassed his Middletown house.
 Hatch was sentenced to one-year probation on September 24, 2001, and was ordered not to contact Boyanowski.
 He appealed his conviction and sentence, both of which were overturned in a county superior court on February 5, 2002, after two days of court hearings.

-Hatch was convicted also on January 25, 2006, by jury with two counts of attempted tax evasion and one count of signing a fraudulent tax return for not paying taxes amounting to about $1.4 million, which were based on his past Survivor winnings, his $321,000 earnings as a co-host of a Boston radio show, and $28,000 rental property.
-According to investigation, he hired two different accountants in 2001 and 2002 to prepare his tax returns that would have reflected his Survivor winnings.
-Rather than file either return, he filed a return that did not reflect the winnings.
-He plead guilty to two of those counts before the conviction.
-He served his 51-month sentence in federal prison, particularly Federal Correctional Institution, Morgantown, and his release was under three-year supervision.
+In September 2005, Hatch was indicted by a federal grand jury on two counts of tax evasion, one count of filing a false tax return, two counts of wire fraud, four counts of mail fraud, and one count of bank fraud.